Stock futures cautious as White House expands tariffs on Chinese goods

-Equity futures were searching for direction after the Trump administration applied additional tariffs on $200 billion of Chinese goods.
+Equity futures were showing gains the morning after the Trump administration applied additional tariffs on $200 billion of Chinese goods.

 Continue Reading Below